danahartweg/flutter_bloc_list_manager/README.md

 `ItemListBloc` is responsible for connecting all of the other blocs, performing the actual filtering and searching, and providing state in order to render your list UI.
 There is never a reason to dispatch events to this bloc.

+_Note on filter modes_
+Without a much more sophisticated means to assemble filter queries, there is no current way to support compound filtering: i.e. `(Condition 1 AND Condition 2) OR (Condition 3 AND Condition 4)` or priority scenarios: i.e. the difference between `(Condition 1 OR Condition 2 OR Condition 3) AND Condition 4` and `Condition 4 AND (Condition 1 OR Condition 2 OR Condition 3)`.
+As such, we've chosen to implement filtering such that additive (`or`) conditions are matched first and subtractive (`and`) conditions are matched last.

+Practically, what does this mean?

+Your list of items will first be filtered such that *every item* matching *any* single `or` condition is sent through.
+The resulting list will then be filtered such that *every item* matching *all* `and` conditions are sent through.
+The `and` conditions technically refine the resulting list and the `or` conditions generate the first pass of the list that should be refined.

 _Example_

 ```dart